American Cocker Spaniel: Return to the UK

 A black American Cocker Spaniel in a show cut.

-Initially in the United Kingdom there were a few American Cockers that had accompanied service personnel to American bases in the 1950s and 1960s.
-In addition, several came over with embassy staff and business people returning home.
+In the United Kingdom, there were a few American Cockers that had accompanied service personnel to American bases in the 1950s and 1960s.
+Additionally, several came over with embassy staff and business people returning home.

 The first UK Kennel Club registered American Cocker Spaniel was Aramingo Argonaught, born January 17, 1956, and bred by Herbert L. Steinberg.
 Two judges confirmed that the dog was an American Cocker and not an English Cocker before the Kennel Club permitted the dog to be shown.
 In the 1960s they were shown as a rare breed, which meant that they did not have a show class of their own and could only be shown in variety classes.
 This included Aramingo Argonaught, who was the first American Cocker Spaniel to be shown at Crufts in 1960 in a class entitled "Any variety not classified at this show".
 In 1968, the KC agreed to have the breed shown in the category "Any variety gundog other than Cocker" and stated that the American Cocker was not a variety of "Spaniel (Cocker)".
 There were around 100 registrations between 1966 and 1968.

 In 1970 the breed was given a separate register in the Kennel Club Breed Supplement, as it was previously included in "Any other variety".
 Registration numbers increased to 309 by 1970 following this full recognition.